Get Creative, Be Safe!

 We’re looking for artistic youngsters across Wales and the South West of England to come up with something creative that warns of the dangers of carbon monoxide (CO) and enter a competition that could see them win top cash prizes for themselves and their school or organisation.

-The competition across Wales and the south west of England was recently launched by ex-Wales and British Lions rugby player, Tom Shanklin, who said:
+The competition across Wales and the south west of England was recently launched by children’s television presenter Rebecca Keatley who said:

-“There’s some fantastic prizes to be won and I’d urge young people to get involved!”
+“There are some very talented children across Wales and the south west of England and with some fantastic prizes to be won I’d urge young people to get involved!”

 Commenting on the win, teacher, Mr Dave Roberts said:

 “I was really proud of what the children achieved whilst making this film.
 They learnt about the seriousness that carbon monoxide poses and passed their knowledge on to other year groups.

 “We had a fantastic day in London to collect our regional award for Wales but had no idea we had won the overall national award.
 That was the icing on the cake.
 The pupils all worked so hard on this project, but more importantly had fun doing it.Watch their film >

 Commenting on her win, Mia said: “I loved drawing my poster and I am so happy that I won.
 Visiting London was really exciting!”

 Holly Fairfax, Mia’s mother, said: "We are really proud of Mia.
 She is a budding artist in the making"See Mia's poster >